 Her music covers 1,400 years, which is why she always invites her audiences to sit down.
 While she has sung in venues where the audience has numbered thousands, she far prefers more intimate venues, where the music she sings and plays, and the stories she tells with the lyrics, journey from her heart and soul to those of each listener.
 She elaborates: “I’m inviting my audience into my personal world: they are guests in my spiritual home.
 My music is for people who can forget the rat-race for a while, and who are prepared to put aside the questionable musical and artistic values continually being thrust at them through so many different media.
 My music is neither commercial nor trendy; it has no use-by date.
 Much of it is introspective and quiet, but I always delight in offering surprises.”

-News flash!
-Jill has re-released her award-winning second album, The Celtic Cradle, in compact disc form.
-This is a limited edition, and the discs can only be ordered directly from Jill – in addition to the album’s remaining available as a download on CD Baby.
+In 2017, Jill re-released her award-winning second album, The Celtic Cradle, in compact disc form.
+This was a limited edition, and the discs have now sold out.
+The album remainins available as a download on CD Baby.

 “The most beautiful album — our kids heard it endlessly.
 Highly recommended!” — Cara Zizemski

 Jill’s tenth solo album, Still Life, was released in 2016.
 PLEASE NOTE: Due to a gap in the current international copyright arrangements between various countries, the entire album – with the original order of songs – can only be ordered directly from Jill.
 The downloads, which are available from CD Baby, do not include two of the songs from the list.

 “It’s beautiful!.” – Sally Rogers